ESDLMapEditorESSIM/ESDLValidator/README.md

 ### PoC scheme ToDo:
 - [ ] check minimum pipelength [warning]
+- [ ] check if there are carriers which are not used [error]??
-- [ ] check connection of assets with more than 2 ports (heat pump and heat exchanger) [error]
+- [x] check connection of assets with more than 2 ports (heat pump and heat exchanger) [error] !!
 - [ ] check area ....
 - [ ] check on heatpump information (power,COP, ....) [warning]
-- [ ] check tankstorage volume or capacity defined
+- [x] check tankstorage volume or capacity defined
 - [ ] check power consumer is larger than max of profile [warning]
-- [ ] check power consumer is not 0, because used for scaling. [error]
+- [x] check power consumer is not 0, because used for scaling. [error]
 - [ ] check aggregation count:
   - [ ] if >0 then aggregated ==True else [warning]
   - [ ] if ==0, same as disabled (asset ignored) [warning]